tripcomreferralcode/Trip.com-Referral-Code-FJ9XLJ-/README.md

 Of course, you still need to do your own due diligence (check terms, compare prices, review cancellation policy) — but overall the platform is trustworthy.

-# Final Thoughts & CTA
+## Final Thoughts & CTA
 If you’re about to book a hotel, flight or travel package, using the Trip.com referral code “FJ9XLJ” is a smart move.
 A 10% discount is meaningful and helps you stretch your travel budget further.

-# Call to Action:
+## Call to Action:
 Sign up now on Trip.com using code "FJ9XLJ", apply the discount on your first booking, and enjoy your trip with more savings in hand.
 Don’t wait until later — promotional codes may expire or change, so lock in your savings today.
 Visit Trip.com → register → enter FJ9XLJ → book your travel.

-Remember: Use the referral code, verify the discount before payment, and compare the final price.
+**Remember:** Use the referral code, verify the discount before payment, and compare the final price.
 Happy travels!

-Thank you for reading.
-If you found this helpful, you might also like our other travel-savings guides and “how to get promo codes” posts — touch base anytime.